MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 The tenant picker can be found by clicking the profile icon on the top right of the dashboard, there is a link called "switch tenant".
 The tenant picker will give you a set of options to pick from, the options are only tenants that you, as a guest or admin, have access to.
 To switch the tenant you want to be in, click on the desired tenant and you will be redirected there.

-If you run into an error screen telling you that global adminstrator priveleges are required, click on the switch tenant button at the bottom of the screen.
+If you run into an error screen telling you that global adminstrator privileges are required, click on the switch tenant button at the bottom of the screen.
 This will open the tenant picker and allow you to select the proper tenant.

 ## Additional resources